pathwaycom/llm-app/examples/pipelines/drive_alert/README.md

+# Drive Alert pipeline

+Microservice for a context-aware alerting ChatGPT assistant.

+This demo is very similar to the `alert` example, the only difference is the data source (Google Drive) For the demo, alerts are sent to Slack (you need to provide `slack_alert_channel_id` and `slack_alert_token`), you can either put these env variables in .env file, or create env variables in the terminal (i.e. export in bash).

+The program then starts a REST API endpoint serving queries about Google Docs stored in a Google Drive folder.

+We can create notifications by asking from Streamlit or sending query to API stating we want to be notified.
+One example would be `Tell me and alert about the start date of the campaign for Magic Cola`

+## How Does It Work?

+First, Pathway connects to Google Drive, extracts all documents, splits them into chunks, turns them into vectors using OpenAI embedding service, and store in a nearest neighbor index.

+Each query text is first turned into a vector, then relevant document chunks are found using the nearest neighbor index.
+A prompt is built from the relevant chunk and sent to the OpenAI GPT3.5 chat service for processing and answering.

+After an initial answer is provided, Pathway monitors changes to documents and selectively re-triggers potentially affected queries.
+If the new answer is significantly different from the previously presented one, a new notification is created.

 ## How to run the project

 Before running the app, you will need to give the app access to the Google Drive folder, we follow the steps below.